 Let your significant other know that a conversation about your finances is important to you and why.
 Share what you’d like to plan a time and place to talk about financial matters in a calm and straightforward way.

 Rest assured, money-related conversations between partners are ongoing – there will always be something to talk about if you share your lives and your financial responsibilities!
 As you work to establish constructive ways to talk together about finances, start by addressing less stressful topics and work toward bigger issues.

 Establish conversation parameters.

-Schedule begins- and end-times for your talk.
+Schedule begin- and end times for your talk.
 Be mindful that a lengthy conversation may make your partner uncomfortable.
-Additionally one (or both) of you may stop listening to the other, or risk getting emotional the longer a conversation drags on.
+Additionally, one (or both) of you may stop listening to the other, or risk getting emotional the longer a conversation drags on.

 Pick a neutral spot to talk.
 Location, location, location, as they say.
 Place matters, so work to ensure that where your conversation takes place won’t trigger emotions or be distracting to either of you.
 Some clients have even said that taking the conversation outside for a “walk and talk” helps them stay focused and calm about the topic of their discussions.

 Stick to your parameters.
 It’s more likely you will establish successful patterns for addressing difficult financial issues if the structures you put in place continue to work for both of you.

 Prepare and practice before your conversation begins.

 As part of your individual preparation, write down what you want to say about the issue you’ll be discussing.
 Practice your part of the conversation – by yourself in front of a mirror or with a trusted friend.
 It helps to ensure you are clearly expressing yourself and know how you sound when you do it.
 That way you help move the conversation forward.